HaiqingTang/Ripple-Frontend/README.md

 - Designed an extensible data model, including Firestore collections for clubs, meetups, and posts.
 - Integrated Expo Location to geocode user-entered addresses into Firestore coordinates.
 - Connected Firebase Auth to identify the current user for event creation, participation, and access control.
+- Integrated Cloudinary image upload in Meetup creation, allowing users to select images via expo-image-picker, upload through an unsigned preset, and store the returned secure_url into Firestore.

 **Tooling**
 - Configured GitHub Actions for ChatGPT PR Review